KevinBian107/RSDB/docs/system/models.md

 - We want to predict unknown interaction between business and users, modeling `interaction` through `metric` (counts/rating/...) and `features`, reasoning about **what business has close relationship for what user**.

 ## Model Architectures
 Based on the pros and cons of the model, the effect would be different and what we model is different.
-All model have characteristics differences, they are good for different cases.
-In adition, we should try to avoid python for loop, use vectorization.
+All model have characteristics differences, they are good for different cases as they care about different properties.

-- Temporal Latent Factor Model Variants (`TLF-V`):
+### Temporal Latent Factor Model Variants (`TLF-V`):
-    - It manually define long-short-term bias term for user and item by `binning` or `parametric functions`, many `hand-crafted` things that is specific to the data set working with (original model for Netflix dataset).
+1. It manually define long-short-term bias term for user and item by `binning` or `parametric functions`, many `hand-crafted` things that is specific to the data set working with (original model for Netflix dataset).
-    - Temporal modeling based on time-stamp.
+2. Temporal modeling based on time-stamp.
+3. Very dependent and over-enginnering on a specific domain of dataset.

-- Factorized Personalized Markov Chain Variants (`FPMC-V`):
+### Factorized Personalized Markov Chain Variants (`FPMC-V`):
-    - It finds automaticlaly short temporal pattern, but fails in long term temporal pattern.
+1. It finds automaticlaly short temporal pattern (first order Markovian property), but fails in long term temporal pattern.
-    - Sequential modeling.
+2. Sequential modeling, not caring about timestamps but ordering.
+It is the more trivial form of token prediction.
+    - Item should match user preferences.
+    - Next item should be consistent with previous item.
+    - (i.e. if users watches Harry Potter 1 and really likes it + they have the ability to watch sequel of Harry Potter 1, we can say they might like Harry Potter 2)
+3. Knowing what a user did just last time is much more predictive than knowing what the user did for all the history.
-    - Different from traditional FPMC model, we need to not only distibguish perfered and non-perfered, so the vanilla model need to have use MSE instead of BPR lost.
+4. Different from traditional FPMC model, we need to not only distibguish perfered and non-perfered, so the vanilla model need to have use MSE instead of BPR lost.

+### Further Implementations:
-- Recurrent Neural Network (`LSTM`):
+1. Transformer/Recurrent Neural Network Based Models (LSTM):
+    - Surpass first order Markovian property, it includes more history and recency.
-    - It cares long term and short term and finds them automatically agonist of the dataset.
+    - Finding these patterns automatically agonist of the dataset.
+2. Changing latent inner product (related to SVD, but can be changed) to eucledian distance measure (Metric embeddings for sequential recommendation).

 ## Testing
 - Use a different state? based on a region?